-Jasleen Kaur is a Scottish Indian artist based in London.
-Brought up in a traditional Sikh household in Glasgow, her work is an ongoing exploration into the malleability of culture and the layering of social histories within materials and objects.
-Refashioned objects are often based on instinct and resourcefulness, reflecting a hybridity of national custom and reconsidering the realities of materiality, usage and everyday routine.
+Jasleen Kaur (b.1986) is an artist currently living and working in London.
+Brought up in a traditional Sikh household in Glasgow, her work is an ongoing exploration into the malleability of culture and the layering of social histories within the material and immaterial things that surround us.
+Her practice examines the hierarchy of histories and labour using a range of mediums and methods including sculpture, video, conversation and cooking.

-Recent commissions including the Victoria & Albert Museum, Goethe Institute, Baltic 39 Figure Three and Art on the Underground.
+Recent commissions include the Victoria & Albert Museum, Goethe Institute, Eastside Projects, Baltic 39 Figure Three and Art on the Underground.
 Her work is part of the permanent collection of the Royal College of Art and Crafts Council.Represented by Division of Labour.

 2014A Place at the Table—curated by Alice Kettle, Pallant House Gallery, ChichesterSimplified Beauty—SCPLondon Future Room, Stories of a Shopkeeper—John Lewis 150 Years Exhibition, London